 Hardiness zones

-Sunset All
+Sunset

 USDA All

-Landscape Use: Mixed spring, summer, and fall flower borders, accent, containers
+Landscape Use: Mixed spring, summer, and fall flower borders, accent, containers.

-Seasonal Color: Blooms in through out the summer.
+Seasonal Color: Blooms throughout the summer.

 Temperature: Prefers warm weather, but is stressed during the highest heat of a Phoenix summer.